lomatul/ImpactGraph-MW/README.md

  ```
 ```
  5. INTERACTIVE GRAPH
-     * User and Admins can view a interactive network graph will all components
+     * User and Admins can view a interactive network graph consisting all the components
  ```

  ```